tailscale/terms-and-conditions/privacy-policy/index.md

 use of the Tailscale Solution cannot be used to identify you or your device, we can use and disclose such information in our discretion as discussed in the "Aggregate/De-Identified" Information section below.

+**Aperture Information.**  When you use Aperture, we collect and process information about the AI requests and responses that are routed through the Aperture gateway, which may include logs and content, specifically, model / inference endpoint session histories and API requests and responses (“Customer AI Content”).
+Customer AI Content includes headers and message bodies of prompts and model outputs, which may contain your information.
+In addition to Customer AI Content, we collect metrics and analytics regarding your use of Aperture, including token counts, model and model provider, and tool call frequencies , which may be associated with your information.
+We also collect user and device attribution information, such as the user login name, persistent device identifiers, and tags associated with the device.

+**PAM Information.**  When you use PAM, we collect, transport, and store information necessary to authenticate users, authorize access requests, establish connections to protected resources, and provide audit, monitoring, and security functionality.
+This information may include user identifiers, usernames, email addresses, authentication and identity-provider information, device identifiers, IP addresses, geolocation data derived from IP addresses, access policies, and information regarding the resources to which access is requested or granted.

+We also collect information about PAM sessions and access activity  (“PAM Activity Data”), including connection metadata, audit logs, commands executed, database queries, API requests, session events, access decisions, and other activity associated with the use of protected resources.

+If enabled by you or your organization, PAM may collect and store user session artifacts, such as screen and session recordings, transcripts, terminal output, web application activity, and related audit records (“Session Recordings”).
+Session recordings may contain information displayed, transmitted, or otherwise made available during a session.
+In addition, we collect operational metrics and analytics regarding use of PAM, including connection counts, authentication events, resource access patterns, session duration, feature utilization, performance data, and security events.

 **Site Information**.
 When you use our Site, we automatically collect certain information about your device and how you use the Site,